octree-nn/ognn-pytorch/README.md

 # Dual Octree Graph Networks

-This repository contains a **pure PyTorch**-based implementation of our papers *Dual Octree Graph Networks*.
+This repository contains a **pure PyTorch**-based implementation of our papers *Dual Octree Graph Networks* (SIGGRAPH 2022).
 The experiments are conducted on Ubuntu 18.04 with 4 2080Ti GPUs (12GB memory).
 The code is released under the **MIT license**.

 **[Dual Octree Graph Networks for Learning Adaptive Volumetric Shape Representations](https://arxiv.org/abs/2205.02825)**<br/>
 [Peng-Shuai Wang](https://wang-ps.github.io/),